AREEBAKAMIL/Ethereum-trasaction-analysis-with-MapReduce/README.md

 |4776199|0x9172600443ac88e...|0x5a0b54d5dc17e0a...|1765656009004680| 9773| 7995996| 2042230|1513937536| 62|

 ## Transactions
-The transactions schema consist of the following:
+The transactions schema consists of the following:
 block_number: Block number where this transaction was in
 from_address: Address of the sender
 to_address: Address of the receiver. null when it is a contract creation transaction